msuhanov/regf/Windows registry file format specification.md

 8|...|Cell data|

 The *TitleIndex* field is used to store an index of a localized alias for a name string (there is no alias for a name string if this field is equal to 0).
 Although the *TitleIndex* field can be set and read in Windows NT 3.1, localized aliases were never supported (and the *TitleIndex* field became deprecated in Windows NT 3.5).

+Registry hives with the *Minor version* field of the base block set to 0 can be found in pre-release versions Windows NT 3.1.
+This hive version is similar to the version 1.1, but it is out of the scope of this document.

 Also, the *File type* field of a base block in a transaction log file is set to 2 in all versions of Windows NT up to and including Windows 2000.